Contact Us for a Free Consultation (213) 542-0979

 • whether your family needs you.

-How are we supposed to punish him if we're just going to take into account everything that's going on in his life.
+How are we supposed to punish him if we're just going to take into account everything that's going on in his life?

 Punishment and Victim Restitution

 The other factor is punishment.
 What did you do?
 Who did you do it to?
 Let's say you took a bunch of money from somebody.
 If you can give the money back, now you're helping that person and maybe they're going to give you a break.
+This process is known as victim restitution, where you compensate the victim for the harm you caused, which can significantly influence the outcome of your case.

-If you take $100,000.00 from somebody and give zero money back, they're going to order you to pay it back, but you may have to pay it back over three to five years, and now the victim doesn't get their money or they get it piece by piece.
+If you take $100,000.00 from somebody and give zero money back, they're going to order you to pay it back, but you may have to pay it back over three to five years, and now the victim doesn't get their money, or they get it piece by piece.

 They're going to take that out of your hide.
 They're going to put you in custody for that.
 So, you have to also look at it from the judge and prosecutor's point of view as it relates to punishment.